What is CBL?

 How CBL fits into the overall curriculum

-Clinical cases form the backbone of the first two years of the ESFCOM curriculum where each week leads with a clinical case that serves as an anchor for learning.
-The list of cases has been selected to cover a broad base of medical education during the first two years of the curriculum.
+Clinical cases form the backbone of the first two years of the ESFCOM curriculum.
+Each clinical case provides an opportunity to apply knowledge constructs from across the curriculum.
+The list of cases has been selected to cover common and important (do not miss) medical conditions.
 These cases are intended to link basic science concepts with clinical concepts, develop clinical reasoning, and promote contextualization of patient care as it relates to societal challenges, health care disparities, health systems, and ethics.

 Roles and responsibilities